 - Subheading 30 of Heading 06 is then very specifically called ‘Semi-milled or wholly milled rice, whether or not polished or glazed’.

 The HS Code given to this particular good is 1006.30.
 That digit reflects the product’s chapter, heading and subheading to form a unique digit recognised by customs authorities on an international basis.
-Think of the code as being split three groups of two numbers: the first group of two broadly categorises the product.
+Think of the code as being split into three groups of two numbers: the first group of two broadly categorises the product.
 The second two define the classification and the third group specifies the actual product.

 There are approximately 5,300 of these codes in circulation.
 More than 98% of internationally traded goods rely on the HS Code system for their classification.